git/git.github.io/rev_news/drafts/edition-37.md

 navbar: false
 ---

-## Git Rev News: Edition 37 (XXX, 2018)
+## Git Rev News: Edition 37 (March 21st, 2018)

 Welcome to the 37th edition of [Git Rev News](https://git.github.io/rev_news/rev_news/), a digest of all things Git.
 For our goals, the archives, the way we work, and how to contribute or to subscribe, see [the Git Rev News page](https://git.github.io/rev_news/rev_news/) on [git.github.io](http://git.github.io).

-This edition covers what happened during the month of February 2018.
+This edition covers what happened from the month of February 2018 up to the [Git Merge](https://git-merge.com/) conference on March 7th and 8th 2018.

 ## Discussions